dojo/docs/dojox/form/BusyButton.rst

       @import url(/moin_static163/js/dojo/trunk/dojox/form/resources/BusyButton.css);
     </style>

 The last example uses a little bit of trickery to create a button which is disabled initially and enabled after the timeout.
-This sort of button is very hand for license agreements or times when you want to be sure the user can't submit a form (usually forcing a user to read the license agreement doesn't work, but its worth a try)
+This sort of button is very hand for license agreements or times when you want to be sure the user can't submit a form (usually forcing a user to read the license agreement doesn't work, but its worth a try).
+The chance is high that the button already is not disabled anymore - just reload the page and scroll to this example real quick.

 .. cv-compound::